code4it-dev/c4it-hugo/content/article/2025/117-httplogging/index.md

 }
 ```

-These CRUD operations are exposed via HTTP APIs, following the usual verb-based convention, for example:
+These CRUD operations are exposed via HTTP APIs, following the usual verb-based convention.

+For example:

 ```cs
 [HttpGet("{id}")]